 In these instances, the medical school must show it has taken steps to support the student to continue on the course and has sought to offer adjustments to allow the student to continue.
 Medical schools should also seek expert advice from a qualified clinician.

 If a student fitness to practise panel or committee believes a student should be expelled because of a health condition, it should consider the following questions.

 - How long has the student been on the course, and what opportunities has the medical school given them to show they are able to manage their condition?

-- Does a pattern of behaviour suggest the student fails to manage their health in certain contexts?
+- Does a pattern of behaviour suggest the student fails to manage their health condition in certain contexts?

-- Is there a pattern of behaviour that shows a student consistently fails to have insight into the impact their health might have on patients and their peers?
+- Is there a pattern of behaviour that shows a student consistently fails to have insight into the impact their health condition might have on patients and their peers?

 Medical schools can also remove students from the course if they have a health condition or disability that means they will not be able to meet the outcomes of undergraduate medical education (see paragraphs 33–50).
 This is a different situation from the one outlined above and the views of occupational health physicians and other specialists will be crucial in supporting medical schools to make this decision.
 Medical schools should also consider the ability of the student to meet the outcomes within a reasonable time and the impact of prolonged absences from the course on learning, including the currency of knowledge.